wijjo/quandary/README.md

 It also tests the input data by adding some randomization in order to see how stable the results are.
 If small random ratings changes alter the rankings it is considered unstable.
-The random stress tests allows users to get a sense of how confident they feel about the results.
+The random stress tests allow users to get a sense of how confident they feel about the results.

 ## Input data (from YAML configuration).